-In pictures: Windrush women
+Seamstress, nurse, caterer: Celebrating the Windrush women

 Rose

-- worked as a nurse in the Brompton Hospital in Knightsbridge, west London
+- She worked as a nurse in the Brompton Hospital in Knightsbridge, west London

-- The photograph held by Ruby was taken in Harry Jacobs's studio
+- The photograph held by Rose was taken in Harry Jacobs's studio

 Eleithia

-- worked in a laundry in Hendon, north London
+- She worked in a laundry in Hendon, north London

 - The archive photograph was taken on the day of her marriage to Norman in Stamford Hill, north London, in 1960